Japanese Aralia (Fatsia japonica) Care Indoor, Propagation and common Problems

 Size

-Japanese Aralia is an excellent stand alone plant, growing to a height of 4 ft or more.
-The flowers rarely appear under room conditions.
+Japanese Aralia Plant is an excellent stand alone plant, growing to a height of 4 feet or more.
+The leaves are spirally-arranged and large about 8-16 inches in width and makes this plant one of the best large-leafed plants for the large spaces.

 Air Purifying